Skip to content

 milk uses the IMGID structure to hold references to images and streams.
 This structure is one level above ImageStreamIO, and is local to the milk process.
 It is the preferred way to pass images and streams as function arguments.

-Creating a blank IMGID (this does not allocate memory yet):
+Creating a blank IMGID (does not allocate memory yet):

 static inline IMGID imgid_make()